mgunawan92/Phrase_Hunter_Tool/README.md

 Project utilizing Python and Object-Oriented Programming approach to create Phrase Guessing game.
-Utilizes OOP principals including separate classes with specific attributes and methods to determine how to display phrases.
+Utilizes OOP principles including separate classes with specific attributes and methods to determine how to display phrases.